About Farm to School

-- Contact people who have state and regional expertise in farm to school: Resource List (506 K PDF).
+- Want to contact people who have state and regional expertise in farm to school?
+Download this Resource List (506 K PDF).

-- Receive weekly updates from the Great Lakes chapter of the National Farm to School Network: Send an email to email@example.com.
+- Want to receive weekly updates from the Great Lakes chapter of the National Farm to School Network?
+Send an email to firstname.lastname@example.org.

-- Contact the Minnesota State Lead: Send an email to firstname.lastname@example.org.
+- Want to contact the Minnesota State Lead?
+Send an email to email@example.com.

 Eleven member organizations strive to maximize the resources, ideas, and impact of Minnesota's many farm to school efforts.

 This infographic shows the benefits of Minnesota's Farm to School Leadership Team and the growth of farm to school activities in our state.

 Browse this gallery of videos for producers, foodservice professionals, and anyone else interested in seeing farm to school practices in action.

 Schools engaged in farm to school practices have reported a 3–16% increase in school meal participation.

 Find resources to help you celebrate farm to school initiatives.

 This 30-minute documentary explores the economic advantages and remaining challenges for businesses, farms, schools and communities as we work together to improve our children’s health and education.